Aims & Scope

-Otorhinolaryngology Clinics: An International Journal is an International periodical devoted at exploring connections between clinical experience and world literature, and understanding of various pathologies and diseases related to the ear, nose and throat.
+An International Journal of Otorhinolaryngology Clinics is an open access peer-reviewed periodical devoted at exploring connections between clinical experience and world literature, and understanding of various pathologies and diseases related to the ear, nose and throat.
 Issues of recent advancements and research related to disease, illness, health and medical science are examined through various evidence-based clinical research studies.
 This journal proposes to serve as a collection of clinical notes, with an international perspective, along with the recent advances for postgraduates and consultants.
-The readership for this journal would include a wide variety of healthcare professionals, such as otolaryngologists, head and neck surgeons, ENT nurses as well as scholars and academicians in the field of medicine, trauma, surgery, etc. This journal aims to encourage the analysis of clinical data from various centers all over the world using standardized protocols to develop an international consensual perspective on the management of disorders related to the field of otorhinolaryngology.
-Recently, we have introduced "Case Reports", "How I Do It" and "Original Research" categories in the process of expanding the scope of the journal.
-Thisis a peer-reviewed journal of which three issues would be published each year.
-Each future issue will cover a different topic of special interest in the field of otorhinolaryngology and head and neck surgery.
-This issue is the first of its kind dedicated to "anesthesia in otorhinolaryngology" and contains a compilation of articles by experienced anesthesiologists dealing with a large volume of ENT and related surgeries.
-In each issue, the editors give their perspective based on the submitted articles.
-All non invited articles are peer-reviewed.
-Peer-revieweing helps in providing unbiased, independent, critical assessment of the results of the research study in question including the scientific process.
+The readership for this journal would include a wide variety of healthcare professionals, such as otolaryngologists, head and neck surgeons, ENT nurses as well as scholars and academicians in the field of medicine, trauma, surgery, etc. This journal aims to encourage the analysis of clinical data from various centres all over the world using standardized protocols to develop an international consensual perspective on the management of disorders related to the field of otorhinolaryngology.
+Recently, "Case Reports", "How I Do It" and "Original Research" categories have been introduced in the process of expanding the scope of the journal.

 Open access refers to the practice of making peer-reviewed scholarly research and literature freely available online to anyone interested in reading it without any restriction.
 This Open access publications are freely and permanently available online to anyone with an internet access.
 Unrestricted use, distribution and reproduction in any medium (which is non-commercial) is permitted, provided the author/editor is properly attributed.
 All the periodicals are deposited immediately upon publication, without any technical, financial, gender limitations, in an agreed format on the journal website as well as archiving and indexing databases as applicable to a journal.
 All articles are self-archiving, with world-wide access through DOI (Digital Object Identifier) - standardized by the International Organization for Standardization, provided for individual article published.